VictoriaMistineva/Libft/README.md

-# Libft

-Libft.
-Creating your own library of functions in C
+# Libft Creating your own library of functions in C

 int ft_atoi(const char *str);